The ABCDEFG of Little Strings: Examples

-\eeq The above ``fundamental coweight" and ``simple coroot" vertex operators were defined in section \ref{ssec:Toda}; the expression is a refinement of the relation \eqref{fund}.
-The dependence on the $v$ factors above encodes the value of the Coulomb moduli at the triality point.
-Namely, let $v^{\#_{a,i}}$ be the various $v$ factors appearing in \eqref{vertan}.
-Then, the Coulomb moduli of the 5d gauge theory that truncate the partition function to the $A_n$ $q$-deformed conformal block are given by
+\eeq The above ``fundamental coweight" and ``simple coroot" vertex operators were defined in section \ref{ssec:Toda}; the expression is a $(q, t)$ refinement of the relation \eqref{fund}.
+The dependence on the $v$-factors above encodes the value of the Coulomb moduli at the triality point.
+Namely, let $v^{\#_{a,i}}$ be the various $v$-factors in the arguments of the $E_a$ operators \eqref{vertan}.
+Then, the Coulomb moduli of the 5d gauge theory that truncate the partition function to the $A_n$ deformed conformal block are given by

 The Coulomb branch of the 5d theory has complex dimension $\sum_{a=1}^n d_a=n(n+1)/2$, with $d_a$ the ranks of the $n$ gauge groups.
 This can also be obtained from \eqref{count}: